 Mr. Gregory holds an MBA from the Yale School of Management, having completed a highly specialized joint program in healthcare within the Yale Schools of Medicine, Management and Public Policy.
 He holds a BS in Economics from the University of Pennsylvania, Wharton School of Business.
 He is a Fellow of the Royal Society of Medicine, lecturer at Yale University and serves on a number of academic and scientific boards including University of Texas Southwestern Medical Center, The University of Texas Center for Brain Health, The Center for Vision Health, Dallas Services, University of Texas Southwestern Cary Council (Steering Committee) and had prior Board appointments at University of Pennsylvania Center for Brain Injury and Repair, Southern Methodist University and Tower Center.

-Chau Q. Khuong is a biotech entrepreneur and venture capital investor.
-He is currently a venture partner at OrbiMed Advisors, a global healthcare-dedicated investment firm with over $15 billion in assets under management.
+Chau Q. Khuong has been a member of our Board of Directors since 2016.
+Mr. Khuong is a biotech entrepreneur and venture capital investor.
+From 2003 until 2021, he worked at OrbiMed Advisors, a global healthcare-dedicated investment firm, where he was a Partner and member of the investment committee for the OrbiMed venture capital funds.
 Over the past two decades, he has been an active lead investor in innovative drug development and medical device enterprises across all stages and therapeutic areas including oncology, infectious diseases, ophthalmology, gene therapy and gene editing.

-Mr. Khuong has served in a board capacity of numerous public and private companies, including Arius Research (acquired by Roche), Durata (acquired by Actavis), Fusion Pharmaceuticals (NASDAQ: FUSN), Glaukos Medical (NYSE: GKOS), Intellia Pharmaceuticals (NASDAQ: NTLA), Intercept Pharmaceuticals (NASDAQ: ICPT), Inspire Medical Systems (NYSE: INSP), NextCure (NASDAQ: NXTC), Pieris (NASDAQ: PIRS) and Rempex (acquired by Medicines Company).
-He holds a BS in molecular, cellular and developmental biology with a concentration in biotechnology and an MPH with a concentration in infectious diseases, both from Yale University.
+Mr. Khuong currently serves or has served in a Board of Directors capacity of numerous public and private companies, including Arius Research (acquired by Roche), BELLUS Health, Durata (acquired by Actavis), Fusion Pharma, Glaukos Medical, Intellia, Intercept, Inspire Medical Systems, NextCure, Otonomy, Pieris, Rempex and ReViral.
+He holds a B.S. in molecular, cellular and developmental biology with a concentration in biotechnology and an M.P.H. with a concentration in infectious diseases, both from Yale University.

 John L. Lahey, PhD, is president emeritus of Quinnipiac University, a private university located in Hamden, CT.
 Upon his arrival at Quinnipiac in March 1987, Dr. Lahey initiated a strategic planning process, leading to the University’s growth from 1,902 students in 1987 to more than 8,500 students in 2021.